darthsoup/docker-whmcs/README.md

 ## Installation

-Clone this repository and copy the [WHMCS](https://download.whmcs.com) installation archive into the directory `./whmcs`.
+Clone this repository and copy the [WHMCS](https://download.whmcs.com) installation archive to the `./whmcs` directory.

 ### Requirements